daniel-lesner/tic-tac-toe/README.md

 To Do List\
 Add playing versus computer\
 Add menu where you can select type of game\
-Stop game when no winning moves are left
+Stop game when no winning moves are left\
+Add title\
+Show Points and offer reset option (reset is also activated when game mode is changed)\